Cloud Native Computing Foundation (“CNCF”) Charter

 vi. fundraising and financial governance overall;

 (c) Composition – the Governing Board voting members shall consist of Member Representatives and Technical Community Representatives:

-i. one representative appointed from each Platinum member;
+a. one representative appointed from each Platinum member; and

-ii. the Gold and Silver member elected representatives (if any); and
+b. the Gold and Silver member elected representatives (if any)

 i. approve a budget directing the use of funds raised from all sources of revenue to be used for technical, marketing or community investments that advance the mission of the CNCF;